- South Canberra

-Click APPLY to submit your CV or contact Michelle Napier on 6293 6545 for a confidential discussion.
+Click APPLY or contact the People, Culture & Wellness Team on 6293 6545 for a confidential discussion.

 Communities@Work encourages Aboriginal and Torres Strait Islander people, young people, mature-aged workers, people with disabilities and people from culturally diverse backgrounds to apply for its roles.